letiziagirardi/web-services-testing-tutorial/README.md

 Create the variable "baseUrl" with value selected APIs' base URL `https://simple-books-api.glitch.me` in the environment "API testing".

 ---
+## **API testing with Postman**
+### **Client Keys and Token: user authentication**
 Many APIs require a subscription fee, making it crucial to obtain a personal key or token to access them.
 Usually, this key is added as a query parameter when interacting with the server.

-To utilize these APIs, an access token is necessary.
+To utilize the selected [APIs](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md), an access token is required.
 An access token is a string that holds vital credentials and permissions, enabling access to specific resources.
 The process of obtaining an access token involves user authentication.
 This authentication is carried out using a POST request, which typically includes login details like username and email in the request body.
 Through this process, an access token is acquired, enabling subsequent requests for specific resources.

 Here's how you can retrieve it:

 1. **Create a New POST Request:**
    - In the request tab, you can provide a suitable name for your request, such as "API Client Registration."